Regional lockout: Sony

 While PlayStation Vita games had the potential to be region-locked, all games released for the system are region-free.

 Like with the PlayStation 3, the PlayStation 4 and PlayStation 5 are not region-locked, although it is still possible to develop region-locked games.
-Sony's official stance is that they discourage developers from region-locking and will only relent in special cases (as with the PS3 Persona 4 Arena).
+Sony's official stance is that they discourage developers from region-locking and will only relent in special cases (as with the PS3 with Persona 4 Arena).
 However, as with the PlayStation 3, digital content such as downloadable content for games still requires a PSN account from the region the content was made for.
 That said, PSN accounts themselves are not region-locked and an account for one region can be made on a console from another one.

+In the case of the PlayStation 5, both physical and digital versions of games no longer use region codes and instead used rating labels and SKU title IDs to determine the regional variant of the game.
+Nevertheless, both distribution methods of PlayStation 5 games are region-free.

 Sega

-The SG-1000 does not have region lockout between Japanese and Australian systems, the same applies with SC-3000 games on cartridge and cassettes, as well SF-7000 disks.
+The SG-1000 does not have region lockout between Japanese and Australian systems.
+The same applies with SC-3000 games on cartridge and cassettes, as well SF-7000 disks.

-Western Sega Master Systems have a different shape from the Japanese cartridge connector, meaning Sega Mark III and SG-1000 games are incompatible with it.
-A BIOS included prevents Japanese cartridges (both Mark III and SG-1000) to be used on Western systems, even with adapters.
-The Sega Card slot on these systems has the same pinout from its Japanese counterpart, but they cannot run Japanese and SG-1000 cards due to lack of a certain code in the ROM header.
+Western Sega Master Systems have a different shape and pinout from the Japanese cartridge connector, meaning that Sega Mark III and SG-1000 games are incompatible with it.
+A BIOS included with western systems prevents Japanese cartridges (both Mark III and SG-1000) to be played on those systems, even with adapters.
+The Sega Card slot on these systems has the same pinout as its Japanese counterpart, but they cannot run Japanese and SG-1000 cards due to lack of a certain code in the ROM header.
 This can be circumvented by removing the BIOS IC from it.
 However, some European-only games such as Back to the Future Part III will refuse to boot on NTSC systems.
 Japanese games can be run on Power Base Converter with use of adapters, but it will not run SG-1000 games, regardless of region.